 Previous research has found that Latinos were for the most part ignored in news media before the second half of the 20th century.
-When communities of Latin American origin were featured in news outlets, it was often in the context of immigration crises or safety threats, and with a heavy use of pejorative labels such as "Zoot Suiter," "Wetback," and "Pachuco," among others.
-A study of the coverage of Puerto Rico right after the Spanish-American War identified the use of a colonialist discourse in the description of the island nation and its inhabitants.
+When communities of Latin American origin were featured in news outlets, it was often in the context of immigration crises or safety threats, and with a heavy

 In the late sixties and early seventies, the landmark reports released by the Kerner Commission and other government agencies after several episodes of social unrest put the spotlight on the news media's coverage of racial/ethnic minority groups.
-In the following years, an increase in scholarly activity about the representation of race in the media occurred, resulting in some of the first comprehensive analyses of the coverage of Latinos.
+In the following years, there was an increase in scholarly activity about the representation of race in the media, which resulted in some of the first comprehensive analyses of the coverage of Latinos.

 Some of the first broad studies of news coverage, conducted before the notion of a "national" pan-ethnic Hispanic or Latino community became widespread, were focused on a single community and medium.
 Most of these early analyses found the proportion of local news about Mexican Americans and Puerto Ricans in assorted U.S. cities to be well below their share of the population.
-In contrast, a broad study conducted in the early 1980s in six southwestern U.S. cities in the southwestern U.S. found local news coverage of Mexican Americans to be adequate with regard to their percentage of the population in each locale.
+In contrast, a broad study conducted in the early 1980s in six cities in the southwestern U.S. found local news coverage of Mexican Americans to be adequate with regard to their percentage of the population in each locale.